 A human getting high is too cliché, but cats getting high is something you cannot miss!
-If you are fond of cats and love spending your time watching cat videos, then you already must have come across videos of cats on Catnip.
+If you are fond of cats and love spending your time watching cat videos, then you already must have come across videos of cats on catnip.
 The videos are hilarious as the cats are ultra-active and they behave bizarrely, but the most human question to ask here is ‘why does it happen?’
 What is catnip and which specific property makes these felines feel high?

 What is Catnip?

 - Catnip is basically a perennial herb which belongs to the mint family.
 It is a plant native to Europe as well as Asia.
 Later, it was exported to the rest of the parts of the world.
-Catnip is usually 2-3 feet long.
+It is usually 2-3 feet long.
 The leaves are heart-shaped, soft and fuzzy.
 The blooms of this plant can be pink, lavender or white in colour.

 - Its biological composition includes a small organic compound called nepetalactone which is found in the leaves and the stems.
 The nepetalactone is the cause for the ‘madness’ in cats.